Nevue Fine Art Marketing

 Wild Animals – There are so many beautiful animals to choose from.
 Pick your favorite and start drawing.

 Wine bottle – The next few ideas of what to draw are based on wine.
-Whether you like to drink wine or not, Wine bottles, wine glasses, wine corks, and grapes are common subjet artists practice sketching.
+Whether you like to drink wine or not, Wine bottles, wine glasses, wine corks, and grapes are familiar subjects artists practice sketching.

 Yarn ball – You will get hours of practice sketching yarn balls.
 The yarn has a challenging texture to sketch and makes an excellent study.

-Your feet – Feet and hands are one of the most challenging things to draw.
+Your feet – Feet and hands are among the most challenging things to draw.
 Grab your sketching pad and sketch your bare feet.

-Your hand – Hands are another important part of figure drawing and can be a challenge for many artists.
+Your hand – Hands are another essential part of figure drawing and can challenge many artists.
 Grab your sketching pad and start drawing your hand in all positions.

 Ideas Of Things To Draw